-reptile?
+Teenage Mutation Ninja TurtlesMutations often get a bad rap, but who doesn't want to mutate from a sweet little pond turtle to a massive crime-fighting ninja reptile?
 Are mutations good or bad?
 Eh…it depends.
 We hate to be so indecisive, but the details make a difference when it comes to mutations.

 A mutation is simply a change in the original DNA sequence of an organism.
 This can be a big change or a small one.
 Examples of mutations include:

-1. A single base pair change
+- A single base pair change

-4. A rearrangement of DNA sequences
+- A rearrangement of DNA sequences

-When a mutation does occur within a protein-coding region of a gene, one of the following might happen:
+When a mutation does occur within a protein-coding region of a gene, one of the following might happen.

-Take a pretty little species of butterflies with buttercup colored wings.
+Let's look at an example to make all of this come to life.
+Consider the butterfly.
+And just because, picture a pretty little species of butterflies with buttercup colored wings.
 A female butterfly gets shot with a ray of sunshine that mutates one copy of a gene that codes for a protein involved in wing color.
-The resulting wings have a greenish hue.
-These new greener wings help this butterfly blend in with its favorite leafy treat, making it more difficult for predating birds to detect them.
+This mutation causes her offspring to have wings with a greenish hue.
+These new greener wings help her baby butterflies blend in with their favorite leafy treat, making it more difficult for predating birds to detect them.